 Fixed-Benefit Insurance - immediate benefits and no deductible

 Assurant Health AccessSM is a different kind of plan that's available throughout the year.
 With this fixed-benefit plan, you won’t have to pay a deductible, and network discounts and benefit payments start right away.1 Unlike many health plans it pays a set cash amount, regardless of actual costs, to help with medical services like doctor’s visits, urgent care, inpatient hospitalization and more.2

 Is a fixed-benefit plan the right choice for you?
 Get an Assurant Health Access Quote

-Major Medical Insurance – broad financial protection and deductible options
+Major Medical Insurance – coverage for everyday and "what ifs"

 With Assurant Health’s Major Medical plans, there are multiple ways to customize your plan to suit your needs.
 You can choose from various deductible and coinsurance levels, copay options and the ability to add a health savings account.
-No matter the plan, you’ll get the broad medical and financial protection that comes with having a major medical plan.
+No matter the plan, you’ll get the medical and financial protection that comes with having a major medical plan.

 Here are two scenarios to help you figure out what deductible would work best for you.

 - Scenario 1 – Lower Out-of-Pocket Limit/Higher Premium:

 You may not go to the doctor that often, but you worry about what could happen to you in the next year.
 You feel more comfortable with a plan that has a lower out-of-pocket limit and a higher monthly premium so you can worry less if something does happen to you.

 - Scenario 2 – Higher Out-of-Pocket Limit/Lower Premium:

 For you, having a lower monthly premium makes sense because you rarely go to the doctor.
 You’re willing to accept the responsibility of paying more out-of-pocket expenses and have the funds to pay if you need medical treatment.

-Does this sound like the broad coverage you’re looking for?
+Does this sound like the coverage you’re looking for?
 Get a Major Medical Quote